SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

 Phrenology.
-Historical chart showing skulls and heads used in the pseudo-sciences of phrenology and physiognomy.
-Phrenology was based on the belief that a person's intellectual capabilities and personality was related to the shape of their skull and scalp.
-Physiognomy was based on the belief that the proportions of a person's facial features were related to their character.
+Historical artwork depicting skulls and heads explaining the pseudo-sciences of phrenology and physiognomy.
+Phrenology was based on the misplaced belief that a person's character and mental faculties gradually changed the shape of their skull and hence scalp.
+Physiognomy was based on the similarly incorrect idea that the proportions of a person's facial features were related to their character.
 Practitioners of these principles claimed they could assess a person's personality by feeling the bumps on their head or by measuring their features.
-Artwork taken from the "Iconographic Encyclopaedia of Science, Literature and Art", published in 1851.
+These theories were popular in the nineteenth century when this illustration was made.

 Model release not required.
 Property release not required.